brendanclarke/LXR/README.md

 ## Additions to Sonic Potions Firmware v0.37

-The following features have been added in the -bc- edition on top of the upstream v0.37 release.
+The following features have been added to Catalyst edition, supplementing the v0.37 release feature set.
 For full implementation history see `knowledge_files/log_archive/000_SESSION_INDEX.md`.

 ### General UI